isabella232/mobile-services.de-DE/help/using/c-manage-app-settings/c-mob-confg-app/c-universal-app-links.md

 ---
-description: Mit universellen Links (ios) und App-Links (Android) können Sie eine Verbindung zu Deep Links in Ihren ios- oder Android-Apps herstellen.
+description: Mit universellen Links (iOS) und App-Links (Android) können Sie eine Verbindung zu Deep Links in Ihren iOS- oder Android-Apps herstellen.
 keywords: mobile
-seo-description: Mit universellen Links (ios) und App-Links (Android) können Sie eine Verbindung zu Deep Links in Ihren ios- oder Android-Apps herstellen.
+seo-description: Mit universellen Links (iOS) und App-Links (Android) können Sie eine Verbindung zu Deep Links in Ihren iOS- oder Android-Apps herstellen.
-seo-title: Apple Universal Links- und Android-App-Links
+seo-title: Apple Universal Links und Android App Links
 solution: Marketing Cloud, Analytics
-title: Apple Universal Links- und Android-App-Links
+title: Apple Universal Links und Android App Links
 topic: Metriken
-uuid: 8 d 6441 dc -4307-4454-95 ea-d 77 ec 796 f 918
+uuid: 8d6441dc-4307-4454-95ea-d77ec796f918
 translation-type: tm+mt
 source-git-commit: e65add089499f728827321e96e439f04ebb19a73

 ---

-# Apple Universal Links- und Android-App-Links{#universal-links-and-app-links}
+# Apple Universal Links und Android App Links{#universal-links-and-app-links}

-Mit universellen Links (ios) und App-Links (Android) können Sie eine Verbindung zu Deep Links in Ihren ios- oder Android-Apps herstellen.
+Mit universellen Links (iOS) und App-Links (Android) können Sie eine Verbindung zu Deep Links in Ihren iOS- oder Android-Apps herstellen.

 >[!IMPORTANT]
 >
->Ab ios 9.2 wird Deep-Linking nicht unterstützt.
-Sie müssen Apple Universal Links für Deep-Links zu Ihrer App oder Website verwenden.
+>Ab iOS 9.2 wird Deep-Linking nicht mehr unterstützt.
+Sie müssen universelle Apple-Links für Deep-Linking zu Ihrer App oder Website verwenden.

 ## Universelle Links {#section_F8147944679A42E59CF4FD8814E5EF12}

-Mit universellen Links können Sie eine Verbindung zu Deep Links in Ihrer ios-App herstellen und werden in ios 9.2 oder höher unterstützt.
-Wenn auf einen universellen Link zugegriffen wird, leitet ios den Link direkt zum Deeplink in Ihrer App weiter.
-Wenn Ihre App nicht installiert ist, wird stattdessen eine URL für Ihre Website in einem Browser geöffnet.
-Weitere Informationen zu universellen Links finden Sie unter [Universelle Links unterstützen](https://developer.apple.com/library/content/documentation/General/Conceptual/AppSearch/UniversalLinks.html).
+Universelle Links ermöglichen Ihnen, eine Verbindung zu Deep Links in Ihrer iOS-App herzustellen.
+Sie werden in iOS 9.2 oder höher unterstützt.
+Beim Zugriff auf einen universellen Link leitet iOS den Link direkt an den Deep Link in Ihrer App weiter.
+If your app is not installed, it opens a URL for your website in a browser instead.
+For more information about Universal Links, see [Support Universal Links](https://developer.apple.com/library/content/documentation/General/Conceptual/AppSearch/UniversalLinks.html).

 ## App-Links

-App-Links ermöglichen eine Verbindung zu Deep Links in Ihrer Android-App und werden in Android 6.0 oder höher unterstützt.
-Wenn auf einen App-Link zugegriffen wird, leitet Android den Link direkt zum Deeplink in Ihrer App weiter.
-Wenn Ihre App nicht installiert ist, wird stattdessen eine URL für Ihre Website in einem Browser geöffnet.
+App Links allow you to connect to deep links in your Android app and is supported in Android 6.0 or later.
+When an App Link is accessed, Android redirects the link directly to the deeplink in your app.
+If your app is not installed, it opens a URL for your website in a browser instead.
 For more information about App Links, see the [Handling Android App Links](https://developer.android.com/training/app-links/index.html).

-## Erstellen eines Marketing-Links mithilfe eines universellen oder App-Links {#section_609ADEFFB9B441C4A8C45E936D0DC859}
+## Create a Marketing Link by using a Universal or App Link {#section_609ADEFFB9B441C4A8C45E936D0DC859}

-Sie können einen Marketing-Link erstellen, der einen universellen oder App-Link verwendet.
+You can create a Marketing Link that uses a Universal or App Link.

-### Konfigurieren eines universellen Links
+### Configure a Universal Link

-1. Um universelle Links in Ihrer ios-App einzurichten, gehen Sie zur [Handhabung von universellen Links in Apple](https://developer.apple.com/documentation/uikit/inter-process_communication/allowing_apps_and_websites_to_link_to_your_content/handling_universal_links).
+1. To set up Universal Links in your iOS app, go to Handling Universal Links in Apple.[](https://developer.apple.com/documentation/uikit/inter-process_communication/allowing_apps_and_websites_to_link_to_your_content/handling_universal_links)

-2. Richten Sie in Adobe Mobile Services die Standortverknüpfungsdokumente ein:
+2. In Adobe Mobile Services, set up the site-association documents:

    a.
-Wählen Sie auf der Mobile Services-Homepage die App aus, für die Sie universelle Links einrichten möchten.
+Wählen Sie auf der Startseite der Mobile Services die App aus, für die Sie universelle Links einrichten möchten.

    b.
 Click **[!UICONTROL Manage App Settings]**.

    c.
-Stellen Sie sicher, dass die ios-App, die die universellen Links verarbeitet, dem Abschnitt App Store-Apps **[!UICONTROL hinzufügen]** hinzugefügt wird.
+Ensure the iOS app that handles the Universal Links is added to the Add App Store Apps section.****

    >[!TIP]
    >
-   >Wenn **[!UICONTROL der Abschnitt App Store-Apps]** hinzufügen nicht angezeigt wird, klicken Sie auf **[!UICONTROL den Link App Store-App]** hinzufügen.
+   >If the Add App Store Apps section does not display, click the Add App Store App link.********

    d.
-Wählen Sie im Abschnitt "Optionen **[!UICONTROL für universelle Links und App-Links"]** eine ios-App aus und geben Sie die App-ID ein.
+In the Universal Links and App Links Options section, select an iOS app and type the App ID.****

-   f.
-Klicken Sie auf **[!UICONTROL Speichern]**.
+   f.Klicken Sie auf **[!UICONTROL Speichern]**.

-   Sie müssen mindestens eine ios-App-Auswahl und eine App-ID bereitstellen, oder Sie erhalten einen Fehler.
+   You must provide at least one iOS app selection and one App ID, or you will receive an error.

    >[!IMPORTANT]
    >